Looking for more energy data? Check it out at ned.nl

 General

-For the Energieopwek website a model has been developed by Entrance and NetAnders.
+For the Energieopwek website a model has been developed by Entrance and NED.
 This model is the result of a combination of various sources, such as CBS data, research into the growth of the installed capacities, interviews with market parties and local weather data.

 Renewable sources generate energy from natural sources that are constantly replenished.
 For example, sun and wind are constantly replenished.
 Therefore, these are renewable resources.
 Energieopwek follows the European IPPC guidelines on this subject.